Helping Families Achieve Long-Term Success

 These traumas present a momentous emotional challenge wrapped around a monumental financial adjustment.
 There is almost always anxiety about maintaining lifestyle and long-term financial goals.
 There’s no way to avoid a lot of the hurt.
 But with patience, education, proactive planning, and support, there is always a path through.

 Often the little things make me most proud, like showing a newly divorced women she could buy her dream pickup truck without any guilt, preparing her to walk into the dealership on her own, and the huge smile on her face when she pulled up for lunch in the new truck.

-I’m also proud to be an active member of the family law community as the host of monthly webinar for the Beverly Hills Bar Association Family Law Section, interviewing leading attorneys, judges and mediators.
+I’m also proud to be an active member of the family law community through the Beverly Hills Bar Association, serving as a member of the Family Law Section’s executive committee.
 Separately, I love teaching attorneys how to prepare their clients for the financial impact of divorce.